Child development: Beginning of cognition

+A growing body of evidence in neuroscience supports the Shared intentionality approach.
+Hyperscanning research studies show inter-brain coordinated activity under conditions without communication in pairs while subjects are solving a shared cognitive task This increased inter-brain activity is observed in pairs, which differs from the result in the condition where subjects solve a similar task alone.
+The significance of this knowledge is that although Shared intentionality enables social cooperation to be achieved in the unaware condition (unconsciously), it constitutes society.
+While this social interaction modality facilitates child development, it also contributes to grasping social norms and shaping individual values in children.

 Continuity and discontinuity

-Although the identification of developmental milestones is of interest to researchers and to children's caregivers, many aspects of developmental change are continuous and do not display noticeable milestones of change.
-Continuous developmental changes, like growth in stature, involve fairly gradual and predictable progress toward adult characteristics.
+Although the identification of developmental milestones is of interest to researchers and caregivers, many aspects of development are continuous and do not display noticeable milestones.
+Continuous changes, like growth in stature, involve fairly gradual and predictable progress toward adult characteristics.
 When developmental change is discontinuous, however, researchers may identify not only milestones of development, but related age periods often called stages.
-A stage is a period of time, often associated with a known chronological age range, during which a behavior or physical characteristic is qualitatively different from what it is at other ages.
-When an age period is referred to as a stage, the term implies not only this qualitative difference, but also a predictable sequence of developmental events, such that each stage is both preceded and followed by specific other periods associated with characteristic behavioral or physical qualities.
+These stages are periods of time, often associated with known age ranges, during which a behavior or physical characteristic is qualitatively different from what it is at other ages.
+When an age period is referred to as a stage, the term implies not only this qualitative difference, but also a predictable sequence of developmental events, such that each stage is preceded and followed by specific other periods associated with characteristic behavioral or physical qualities.